Sylvanian Families: Setting

 The entire franchise is set in Sylvania (シルバニア, Shirubania), a fictional village somewhere in North America, later revised to Great Nature.
 The majority of the families are all rural middle-class, with many of them owning localized but successful family businesses, or having jobs, such as doctor, teacher, artist, news reporter, carpenter or bus driver.
 They are designed wearing 1950s-like fashion.
 They can live in large, multistory houses, or own dwellings based on the premise of a kind of holiday home.
-The houses are designed very realistically and can be decorated and redesigned.
+The houses are designed realistically and can be decorated and redesigned.
 They can also participate in leisure activities such as sailing or horse-riding, and often host garden parties or go on short camping holidays.

-The characters, grouped into families, originally depicted typical woodland creatures such as rabbits, squirrels, bears, beavers, hedgehogs, foxes, deer, owls, raccoons, otters, skunks and mice, and later expanded to other animals such as cats, dogs, hamsters, guinea pigs, penguins, monkeys, cows, sheep, pigs, elephants, pandas, kangaroos, koalas and meerkats.
+The characters, grouped into families, originally depicted typical woodland creatures such as rabbits, squirrels, bears, beavers, hedgehogs, foxes, deer, owls, raccoons, otters, skunks and mice, and later expanded to other animals such as cats, dogs, hamsters, guinea pigs, penguins, monkeys, cows, sheep, pigs, elephants, pandas, kangaroos, koalas, meerkats, giraffes and sea lions.
 Most families consist of a father, mother, sister and brother, and continue to add family members from there on such as grandparents, babies, and older siblings.

+Lawsuit

+In April 2025, Epoch Company filed a lawsuit in the United States against Irish TikToker Thea von Englebrechten for "creating, publishing and disseminating online advertising videos" using the Sylvanian Families toys without permission.
+Von Englebrechten was known for posting her "Sylvanian Drama" video series since 2021, which parodied tropes from soap operas using the Sylvanian Families toys.
+She amassed 2.5 million followers on TikTok and 1 million followers on Instagram, making Vulture's Best TikTok videos of the Year in 2021.
+The "Sylvanian Drama" video series also included sponsored videos with brands such as Netflix, Taco Bell, Sephora, Burberry, and Marc Jacobs.
+Epoch stated through the lawsuit that the sponsorships were not authorized by their brand and the video series had caused "irreparable injury" to their reputation.
+On August 8, 2025, Epoch dropped the lawsuit without prejudice and with both sides covering their own legal fees.
+On the same day, von Englebrechton posted on Instagram that she would be changing the name and profile of her accounts.